-Fellows will receive $4000 each per semester for two consecutive semesters.
-Fellows will work individually with Financial Aid to ensure their eligibility to accept the MHC Undergraduate Fellowship.
+We fund up to eight MHC Undergraduate Fellows at a time.
+Fellows receive $4000 each per semester, or $8000 in total, and must present the outcome of their work to a public audience upon culmination of their fellowship term.
+Fellows will work individually with Financial Aid to ensure they are eligible to accept the MHC Undergraduate Fellowship.
 An MHC Undergraduate Fellowship can be rescinded after the first semester if the Fellow does not fulfill the duties as outlined above.

+There are two opportunities to apply each year, on March 17 and October 17.
 We have recently updated the fellowship application process.
 Guidelines for what information should be included in your proposal, and how it should be formatted, are available below.
-The document also includes guidelines and instructions for your faculty advisor’s letter of support, which is to be mailed separately from your application to firstname.lastname@example.org.
-Applications are invited annually in October and March, and are evaluated by a team of faculty advisors based on the rubric available below.
+The document also includes instructions for your faculty advisor’s letter of support, which is to be mailed separately from your application to firstname.lastname@example.org.
+Applications are evaluated by a team of faculty advisors based on the rubric available below.
 Fellowships are competitive but are based on the strength of one’s ideas and research plans, not the strength of one’s GPA.
-We fund up to eight MHC Undergraduate Fellows at a time.
+Use the formatting instructions and rubric below as a guide to ensure you are submitting a competitive, concise, and clear proposal.

 Applicants for the MHC Fellowship should follow the steps outlined below:

 - Complete the Google Form linked below (note that if the form is inactive, the application cycle has not yet begun), and upload your Fellowship Proposal.
 Instructions and formatting guidelines are available below.

 - Arrange for your faculty mentor/project supervisor to send a letter of support to email@example.com.

 Click Here to Submit Your Spring 2023-Fall 2023 MHC Undergraduate Fellowship Application